variantstudios/wisdomwaysacupuncture.com/_posts/2018-07-01-acupuncture--gynecology-problems-am-i-a-good-fit-to-help-you-with-your-problem.md

 I have friends and colleagues who have no interest in working out the complex puzzle to get to a diagnosis, and are much happier just focusing on helping people with injuries and musculoskeletal pain.

-But for me, it's all about figuring out the complexities, of solving the mystery behind the various symptoms.
-Yes, this takes much more time, but it's what I love to do.
+But for me, it’s all about figuring out the complexities, of solving the mystery behind the various symptoms.
+Yes, this takes much more time, but it’s what I love to do.

 ## My experience and gynecology background